iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

 export class AuthorizedClientRequestContext extends ClientRequestContext {
     constructor(accessToken: AccessToken, activityId?: GuidString, applicationId?: string, applicationVersion?: string, sessionId?: GuidString);
     accessToken: AccessToken;
 }

+// Warning: (ae-missing-release-tag) "AuthorizedClientRequestContextProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface AuthorizedClientRequestContextProps extends ClientRequestContextProps {
+    // (undocumented)
+    accessToken: any;
+}

+// @public (undocumented)
+export namespace AuthorizedClientRequestContextProps {
+    // Warning: (ae-incompatible-release-tags) The symbol "fromContext" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta
+    //
+    // (undocumented)
+    export function fromContext(context: AuthorizedClientRequestContext): AuthorizedClientRequestContextProps;
+}

 // @internal